FunkFeuer/common-node-db/README.rst

 - Python (> 2.6, < 3)

-  * virtualenv, distribute
+  * Depending on the OS (I'm looking at you, Debian Wheezy), some packages, e.g., werkzeug, should be installed into virtualenv to get versions a bit younger than a couple of years

-  * Depending on the OS (I'm looking at you, Debian), some packages, e.g., werkzeug, should be installed into virtualenv to get versions a bit younger than a couple of years
+    + virtualenv

   * This might require the installation of a build environment (for python packages that need the C compiler)